nf-core/riboseq/README.md

 ## Credits

-nf-core/riboseq was originally written by [Jonathan Manning](https://github.com/pinin4fjords) (Bioinformatics Engineer as Seqera) with support from [Altos labs](https://www.altoslabs.com/) and in discussion with [Felix Krueger](https://github.com/FelixKrueger) and [Christel Krueger](https://github.com/ChristelKrueger).
+nf-core/riboseq was originally written by [Jonathan Manning](https://github.com/pinin4fjords) (Bioinformatics Engineer at Seqera) with support from [Altos labs](https://www.altoslabs.com/) and in discussion with [Felix Krueger](https://github.com/FelixKrueger) and [Christel Krueger](https://github.com/ChristelKrueger).
 We thank the following people for their input:

 - Anne Bresciani (ZS)
 - [Felibe Almeida](https://github.com/fmalmeida) (ZS)